 I am an international and interdisciplinary scholar and practitioner of theatre and performance studies.
 I received graduate training in theatre and performance studies at Tufts University, Emerson College, and Ankara University.
 I was awarded various grants to conduct research in theatres and archives in Germany.
 My peer-reviewed article on Thomas Ostermeier’s Ein Volksfeind has appeared in New Theatre Quarterly published by Cambridge University Press.

-My research interests broadly lie at the intersection of Theatre, Performance Studies, and Sociology.
+My research and creative interests broadly lie at the intersection of Theatre, Performance Studies, and Sociology.
 As a scholar, I have explored how experimental theatre and performance arts respond to cultural, political, and social issues in Germany, Turkey, and the US.
 As a practitioner, I served in productions as the dramaturg and assistant director and directed my version of Lorca’s Yerma.
 I also performed in various international devised performances as a co-creator.

-My current ethnographic research project examines the three-sided relationship among Shermin Langhoff’s artistic directorship, directing in postmigrant theatre, and the audiences at the Maxim Gorki Theater in Berlin.
+My current ethnographic research project examines the three-sided relationship among Shermin Langhoff’s artistic directorship, stage directing, and the audiences at the Maxim Gorki Theater in Berlin.
 I also explore how second-generation Turkish immigrants have established careers in film and literature in Germany.
 I am an alumna of the Mellon School of Theater and Performance Research at Harvard University, where I participated in the 2019 Session on Migrations.